 - Module SDK

 Select the module SDK.
 To associate the project SDK with the module, select Project SDK.
 Note that if you change the project SDK later, you need to change the module SDK as well.

 - List of dependencies

 Use the Plugin Deployment tab to specify the settings related to deploying your plugin.

 Note that this tab is available for Plugin modules only.
-For information about developing plugins, see IntelliJ Platform SDK Developer Guide.
+For more information about developing plugins, refer to IntelliJ Platform SDK Developer Guide.

 - Path to META-INF\plugin.xml